Work out your income and deductibles

 - Where a new item is an improvement, you can only claim relief on the cost of an identical item.
 For example, if you replace a washing machine with a washer-dryer, and the washing machine would have cost £300 and the washer-dryer cost £450, you can only claim relief on £300.

 Once all online form sections are complete, you can go back and make changes or go ahead and submit it.
 If you are only adding your property income, you’ll have a good idea of how much tax you will need to pay.
-We’d advise you to try and plan ahead by keeping part of your monthly income aside each month for your tax bill.
-If you can’t afford the tax, you’ll be able to set up a payment plan with HMRC over a time period that suits you.
+Find a way of budgeting that suits you.
+You could try and plan ahead by keeping part of your monthly income aside each month for your tax bill.
+If you can’t afford to pay your tax bill on time contact HMRC to discuss the support they can offer you.
+And if you are in any doubt or need help with your tax return, speak to an accountant or tax specialist.